Abdy01/DVWA-Walkthrough/SQL-Injection/README.md

 </p>

 As we can see the `$id` is still sent unsecured.
-In this query we have a `LIMIT 1` which will make the query to return only one record from the database, but this can still be commented using injection with `#` symbol.<br />
+In this query we have a `LIMIT 1` which will make the query to return only one record from the database, but this can still be commented using injection with `#` symbol.<br/>
 In this case, the same payloads will work for High security level.

 <p align="center">